 Unfortunately, it isn’t without risk and, in many cases, it simply masks the real symptoms of health problems and doesn’t actually cure them.

-It’s important for women to be aware of all their options, so they can make a genuinely informed decision about their family planning, healthcare and mental wellness.
+It’s important for women to be aware of their options, so they can make informed decisions about their family planning, healthcare, and mental wellness.